EKP529/BSOnline/README.md

 * all static files are now loaded up through node.js static express middleware
 * win records now displayed through service endpoints and node.js
 * Quote from third party endpoint is now displayed on home/login screen with additional styling
-* Need to correct win record logic in future iteration to stop duplicate usernames when players increase their wins